Boston University: In popular culture

 Boston University has sometimes been referenced in popular culture.
 For example, in 1962, Timothy Leary performed his Marsh Chapel Experiment, also known as the "Good Friday Experiment", in the university's Marsh Chapel.
 The experiment investigated whether psilocybin (the active principle in psilocybin mushrooms) would act as a reliable entheogen in religiously predisposed subjects.
-Boston University's campuses have also appeared in several movies, including The Social Network and Ghostbusters (2016 film).
+Boston University's campuses have also appeared in several movies, including The Social Network and Ghostbusters (2016).